 - Prevention: remove or avoid sources of the pathogen

-- Manage Vectors: control or avoidance

 - Protect the plant from infection

+- Manage Vectors

 - Produce or purchase virus-free plants. - Remove all weeds. - Destroy all crop debris from fields and greenhouses. - Immediately set aside plants with viral symptoms and obtain a diagnosis from your Plant Disease Clinic. - Discard virus-infected plants. - Disinfest tools used for vegetative propagation frequently by placing them in a clorox solution (10%), hydrogen peroxide, or quartenary ammonium salt solution for at least 10 min.
 Rinse thoroughly with tap water. - Propagate plants using certified virus-free seed rather than vegetatively when possible.